 During the school year and summer, Benjamin Franklin School students are fully immersed in project-based learning activities, 3 to 5 hours per week.
 Project-Based Learning (PBL) is an interdisciplinary approach that engages students in learning through discovery and investigation.
 Students become thinkers and problem-solvers as they explore their interests, build on their knowledge and skills, design, research, explore and investigate issues and topics of concern to them and their communities.
 PBLs follow the interests of the students.
-PBLs are student centered and student directed.
+PBLs are student-centered and student directed.

-Through its PECO Energizing Education Program (PEEP), TSA supplements school science education with fun, exciting, hands-on activities to develop the STEM skills for 65 4th to 8th grade students using the curriculum developed by the National Energy Education Development Project.
+Through its PECO Energizing Education Program (PEEP), TSA supplements school science education with fun, exciting, hands-on activities to develop the STEM skills for 65 4th to 8th-grade students using the curriculum developed by the National Energy Education Development Project.
 Students spend 12 weeks in the spring, 3 days a week, various topics related to electricity and energy.
-In the fall and summer, students in 3rd to 8th grades are immersed in other STEM related activities.
+In the fall and summer, students in 3rd to 8th grades are immersed in other STEM-related activities.

 Every week throughout the school year students enrolled in Citadel Corps program participate in music and dance.
-Dance classes including jazz, ballet, tap and hip-hop culminate in two recitals.
+Dance classes including jazz, ballet, tap, and hip-hop culminate in two recitals.
 Students have the opportunity to participate in the Chorus (K to 4th grade) and Ableton Studio (5th and 6th grade).
 The goal of the Ableton studio is music production and fostering creativity and musical intuitiveness.
-Choral groups at Citadel as well as at other Salvation Army sites across the city focus on proper vocal technique, pitch matching, tonal development, rhythm and note reading.
+Choral groups at Citadel as well as at other Salvation Army sites across the city focus on proper vocal technique, pitch matching, tonal development, rhythm, and note reading.
 The Kroc Corps Community Center’s music program, Let’s Play!, is in partnership with Tune Up Philly is an el sistema inspired education.
 We offer lessons in Violin, Viola, Cello, Flute, Clarinet, and Trumpet.
 In FY 2017, 40 Students were enrolled.
 Students performed a total of 6 times at the Kroc, the Union League of Philadelphia, Temple University, and the Kimmel Center.
 Program outcomes align with PA Academic Standard - 9.1.
-Production, Performance and Exhibition of Dance, Music, Theater and Visual Arts.
+Production, Performance, and Exhibition of Dance, Music, Theater and Visual Arts.
 Children with no musical experience at the start of the season in September will be able to perform proficiently alongside more experienced students.
-As with previous years, all returning Kroc Students will have the opportunity to perform at Philadelphia Youth Orchestra headquarters, to receive potential scholarship.
+As with previous years, all returning Kroc Students will have the opportunity to perform at Philadelphia Youth Orchestra headquarters, to receive a potential scholarship.

 For more information about donating to The Salvation Army through the EITC program, please contact: